moxystudio/yargs-promise-handler/README.md

 ## Installation

-`$ npm install --save yargs-promise-handler`
+`$ npm install yargs-promise-handler --save`

 ## Why?

 `yargs` does [not](https://github.com/yargs/yargs/issues/510) support command handlers that return promises.
 Users must handle promises and call `process.exit()` manually.

-This packages does exactly that under the hood and exposes the original promise under `handler.promise()` to allow handler to be composable.
+This packages does exactly that under the hood and exposes the original promise under `handler.promise()` to allow handlers to be composable.

 ## Usage